 Accessory Dwelling Units (ADUs)

 These small secondary homes (which can often be placed on the same lot as an existing house) are gaining popularity as a way to boost urban density.
-The best Prefabricated ADUs for California offer an affordable and eco-friendly solution, with units built in factories and delivered to their sites, and are often used as the quickest form of rebuilding after a wildfire while people wait to rebuild their main residence, and then used as an in-law suite or rental later.
+The best prefabricated ADUs for California offer an affordable and eco-friendly solution, with units built in factories and delivered to their sites, and are often used as the quickest form of rebuilding after a wildfire while people wait to rebuild their main residence, and then used as an in-law suite or rental later.

 These prefab ADU homes in places like Vancouver, BC provide homeowners with a fast way to generate rental income or house family members within their existing lot.
 They also align with the federal government’s goal of increasing housing supply in areas where land is limited but demand is high.